TeamVoss/VossII/README.md

 [pre-built binaries](https://github.com/TeamVoss/VossII/releases/latest)
 and unpack them to your directory of choice, then put <installation-directory>/bin in your search path and you will be able to run the fl interpreter by simply invokng fl.
 Note that you need the OSS version of yosys in your search path for the Verilog reader to work.

-Voss II depends on Tk for its graphical bits.
+Voss II depends on Tcl/Tk for its graphical bits.
 If the fl interpreter dies with an angry message about not being able to find `wish`, you need to install it:

 * **On Ubuntu/other Debian-based**
   ```shell